m-y-k/sunbase_assignment/readme.md

 # SunBase Assignment Backend

+This project includes the code for managing customer information through an API.
+The main goal is to create functionality for adding, viewing, updating, and deleting customer data (CRUD operations).
+Later, the focus will shift to synchronizing this customer data with an external API to keep it consistent and accurate across systems.

 ## All APIs are mentioned below and API json file is also attached with Backend repository.

 ### First Part